ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/filefield.md

 public $description;
 ```

-## Usage

-A new `FileField` can be created usingf the following data:
+A new `FileField` can be created using the following data:

 ``` php
 use Silversolutions\Bundle\EshopBundle\Content\Fields\FileField;